We may earn money or products from the companies mentioned in this post.

 State and Government Assistance

-If you’re a special needs parent, you know all too well the out-of-pocket costs, along with the impossible choices that they bring.
-Turned down promotions, the inability to work full time, losing a job due to taking (too much) time off, unpaid FMLA, while costs continue: prescription medications, pull-ups, special diets, or choosing between a promising new therapy and other siblings’ needs, making it hard to plan for the future.
+When you’re a special needs parent, you know all too well the out-of-pocket costs, along with the impossible choices that they bring.
+Turned down promotions, the inability to work full time, losing a job due to taking (too much) time off, unpaid FMLA, while costs continue: prescription medications, pull-ups, special diets, or choosing between a promising new therapy and other siblings’ needs, making it hard to plan for the future

 Planning for Adulthood